TsimpDim/Aplos/README.md

 # Aplos

 Aplos is a simple and elegant linear problem(LP) parser.
-It allows one to get all the information he needs about any linear problem given with the correct syntax.
+It allows one to get all the information they need about any linear problem given with the correct syntax.
 You can read more about Linear Programming [here.](https://en.wikipedia.org/wiki/Linear_programming)

 #### Expected LP format

->Min/Max c<sup>t</sup>x
+>min/max c<sup>t</sup>x
 >
 >s.t /st /s.t./ Ax ⊗ b
 >